Rachel Carson: Early life and education

 She was admitted to graduate school at Johns Hopkins University in Baltimore in 1928, but was forced to remain at the Pennsylvania College for Women for her senior year due to financial difficulties.
 In 1929, she graduated magna cum laude.
-After a summer course at the Marine Biological Laboratory, she continued her studies in zoology and genetics at Johns Hopkins in the fall of 1929.
+In the summer of 1929, Carson moved to Woods Hole, Massachusetts for a course at the Marine Biological Laboratory (MBL).
+While at MBL, Carson wrote a "detailed anatomical study of the brain and cranial nerves of a turtle".
+Her time at MBL had a profound impact on Carson, who later stated that her "first prolonged contact with the sea [was] at Woods Hole", where she "first discovered the scientific literature of the sea".
+That fall, she continued her studies in zoology and genetics at Johns Hopkins.
 After her first year of graduate school, Carson became a part-time student, taking an assistantship in Raymond Pearl's laboratory, where she worked with rats and Drosophila, to earn money for tuition.
 After false starts with pit vipers and squirrels, she completed a dissertation on the embryonic development of the pronephros (urinary organ) in fish.

 In June 1932, she earned a master's degree in zoology.
 She had intended to continue for a doctorate, however in 1934 Carson was forced to leave Johns Hopkins to search for a full-time teaching position to help support her family during the Great Depression.
 In 1935, Carson's father died suddenly, worsening their already critical financial situation and leaving Carson to care for her aging mother.